 The 10 Tank Mates for African Dwarf Frogs

-The guppy is also known as the millionfish or rainbow fish (we have covered the different types of Guppies on this article).
+The Guppy is also known as the “millionfish” or “rainbow fish” (we have covered the different types of Guppies in this article).
 They are some of the most popular tropical freshwater fish out there.

-Moreover, the molly is a very versatile fish that can live in many different conditions, and can even be acclimatized to both salt and freshwater.
-In terms of water parameters, they are fairly hardy and can handle some change.
+Moreover, the Molly is a very versatile fish that can live in many different conditions, and can even be acclimatized to both salt and freshwater.
+In terms of water parameters, they are fairly hardy and can handle some changes.
 Also, they eat many of the same foods as the dwarf frogs eat, so there should be no issue there either.

 Mollies are very easy to take care of.
-The only thing to look out for is in case the mollies breed, as they are live bearers, which means that the frogs may eat the fish fry.
-However, unless you are breeding the mollies, this will not be a problem.
+The only thing to look out for is if the Mollies breed, as they are livebearers, which means that the frogs may eat the fish fry.
+However, unless you are breeding the Mollies, this will not be a problem.

 Platies are extremely peaceful fish that are very passive, plus the frogs are passive too.
 Combined with the fact that both creatures are roughly the same size, you can be sure that they won’t hurt each other.
 Also, both the frogs and the platies eat roughly the same foods, making feeding a breeze.

 There is also the fact that both animals need roughly the same water conditions to live in.
 Just like other livebearers, Platies make for excellent African Dwarf Frog tank mates.

 4. Dwarf Gouramis